Aloun Ndombet-Assamba

-Aloun Ndombet-Assamba, is a Jamaican lawyer, politician and diplomat.
+Aloun Ndombet-Assamba (born 27 February 1955) is a Jamaican lawyer, politician and diplomat.
 She was formerly Member of Parliament for Saint Ann South Eastern and served as Jamaica's Minister of Tourism, Entertainment, and Culture.
 She has served as High Commissioner for Jamaica in London between 2012 and 2016.

 Early life and education

 Assamba was born in Spanish Town, St. Catherine her parents pulled up roots and went to live in Moneague, St. Ann along with her when she was a baby.
 Her parents then moved to Kingston with her when she was 13 years old.
 She was educated at Ferncourt High School, Merl Grove High School and the Convent of Mercy Alpha Academy, where she was deputy Head Girl.
 She then went on to study law at the University of the West Indies and the Norman Manley Law School.
-She then studied Alternative Dispute Resolution at the Capital University in Columbus, Ohio.
+She then studied Alternative Dispute Resolution at Capital University in Columbus, Ohio.